paustint/record-compare/README.md

       - [ ] Allow the user to sort data
       - [ ] Allow user to hide columns
       - [ ] Allow user to filter on any given column (maybe even allow text input)
+    - [ ] NO RESULTS
+      - [ ] IF there are no results to compare, then we should tell the user this instead of showing a blank screen
   - [ ] STYLING
     - [ ] Better table styling - let's look hip!
+    - [ ] Add padding on cells
+    - [ ] possibly add orders to make data more tabular looking
 - [ ] COMPARISON
-  - [ ] Add support for XLSX table comparison
+  - [x] Add support for XLSX table comparison
   - [ ] Allow comparing any two text files
   - [ ] Allow user to paste in text to compare (If CSV data, then )
   - [ ] Allow user to compare any content from two web resources (as text)
+  - [ ] Handle duplicate keys and show user results or some error or something (TABLE COMPARE)
 - [ ] ERROR HANDLING
   - [ ] Figure out a pattern / UI for handling errors
 - [ ] NOTIFICATIONS